Skip to main content

 I think he probably did.
 When I started acting, my first role was as an old man.
 I seemed to be able to portray one with a good deal of accuracy and believability, even when I was 18.
 I’m sure it was from observing my grandfather.

-My grandfather had a store in Cleveland, one in Boston, and several others, but he was a tough man who had come up the hard way.
+He had a store in Cleveland, one in Boston, and several others, but he was a tough man who had come up the hard way.
 He started helping support the family when he was about 11 years old, making 50 cents a week cleaning spittoons.

 Why did your parents run off?

+They were just a couple of kids.
+My father couldn’t hold down a job.
+There was something a little off about him.
 He became a hobo.
 Literally.
 He was a jungle cat.
 I used to get calls from the police in Phoenix, Seattle, Portland, Alaska.
 “Hello, are you the son of Harold R. Holbrook?
 We have him in custody for vagrancy.”
-[He points to a picture of an abashed elderly man slouched in a sun chair.]
+(He points to a picture of an abashed elderly man slouched in a sun chair.)
 That was taken in 1975 or ’76, when we finally got him down here and I put him in a nursing home.
 I had found him in a flophouse on Mission Street in San Francisco, after not seeing him for 18 years.

-So your grandfather raised you?
+So, your grandfather raised you?

 Actually, Dickensian teachers in a New England school raised me.
-By the time I went to college, I had had four years of regimentation at Culver Military Academy, and that was after four years at an academy in Connecticut where I had had just about enough of getting whipped and every other damn thing.
+By the time I went to college, I'd had four years of regimentation at Culver Military Academy, and that was after four years at an academy in Connecticut where I had had just about enough of getting whipped and every other damn thing.
 I’d had enough of it.
 I hated it.
 Not that I didn’t derive something good from it.

 How did you first get interested in acting?

 My whole interest had been in sports.
 Then, in my senior year at Culver, I desperately needed another hour of credit because I flunked algebra and had to take an extra-heavy load of work to graduate.
 A friend of mine said, “Why don’t you take the dramatics class?”
 Now, I thought all those dramatics people were very weird.
-But he told me there was no homework, and I thought, “Well, what the hell.”
-But then the first play I was in, I walked out on stage, and God, I thought I was in wonderland.
+But he told me there was no homework, and I thought, “Well, what the hell?”
+But then, the first play I was in, I walked out on stage, and God, I thought I was in wonderland.
 I was thunderstruck by the feeling that people were listening to me.
 I wanted to be noticed, you know, and to be listened to.
 It became very important.
-And it is now.
+And it still is now.
 It’s one reason we’re sitting here today.
 I mean, I want to be listened to.
 I want to say something.
 I want to try to have some effect upon the way people think about things.

-I understand Mark Twain Tonight! derived from a senior project at Denison University, after which you and your first wife, Ruby, began performing a series of excerpts from literature at schools in the Southwest.
+I understand that Mark Twain Tonight! derived from a senior project at Denison University, after which you and your first wife, Ruby, began performing a series of excerpts from literature at schools in the Southwest.
 Did that experience help you gauge Twain’s potential appeal to a mass audience?

 No. The truth of the matter is that there was very, very little fertile ground for intellectual germination in those audiences.
-Mark Twain was an important part of our act because he was the surefire comedy number, and we put him at the end so we could get off with a laugh.
-But when I got up on my feet and conceived of holding an audience all by myself—I mean, hell, we’re talking about a whole different line of goods here.
+Mark Twain was an important part of our act because he was the sure-fire comedy number, and we put him at the end so we could get off with a laugh.
+But, when I got up on my feet and conceived of holding an audience all by myself—I mean, hell, we’re talking about a whole different line of goods here.

 When I started working this thing out as a solo, I developed it in a New York nightclub, and I learned a lot about the timing.
-But basically, you know, I wa_s still dealing with trying to hold an audience by being funny.
+But, basically, you know, I was still dealing with trying to hold an audience by being funny.

 Yet, after some point, being funny was not your sole purpose with Twain.

-Well, I also did a serious piece from Huckleberry Finn , the shooting of Boggs by Sherburn and the attempted lynching.
+Well, I also did a serious piece from Huckleberry Finn, the shooting of Boggs by Sherburn and the attempted lynching.
 It contains a great speech, which is really Mark Twain himself talking to the Ku Klux Klan.
 It was written after Reconstruction died in the South, when the federal government had pulled the troops out and the Klan came out of the woods and took over, literally, in the daylight.
 Thinking of it now, I don’t know why I would do such a thing in a nightclub, but I did.

 I’d started to get bookings: women’s clubs, little colleges.
-In 1957 I had a booking in Arkansas.
+In 1957, I had a booking in Arkansas.
 There’d been this riot at a place called Central High School a month before, and the troops were sent in.
 I arrived on the heels of that to perform at a women’s club in North Little Rock.
 I wanted to say something, but all I had that said anything about mob violence was Sherburn and Boggs.
-So I did it, and the audience was silent and still.
+So, I did it, and the audience was silent and still.
 Maybe I imagined it, but I think they got it.
 I realized I could say something.
 If I could get more specific, I could say a lot.

 So when I came home, I started looking through Twain material that I hadn’t read.
 I found Philip Foner’s Mark Twain: Social Critic in the Argosy Book Store.
 That book just opened up a whole world to me.
 I began to realize that Mark Twain was a critic of the ills in our society and the failures in human nature.

 A lot of it was funny, but it was funny while you drank the poison.
-And it was true .
+And it was true.
 To me, it was as if somebody was suddenly saying stuff that I’d never been able to say, exactly, but that had been in my heart to say.

+This came at the time of the civil rights movement.
 Which was really a kind of revolution.
-In 1962 I was heading from Seattle toward Chicago when I read that there was this tremendous confrontation going on in Oxford, Mississippi: riots, soldiers, carbines, mortars.
+In 1962, I was heading from Seattle toward Chicago when I read that there was this tremendous confrontation going on in Oxford, Mississippi: riots, soldiers, carbines, mortars.
 I was supposed to go there to perform.
-So when I got to Chicago, I called my manager.
+So, when I got to Chicago, I called my manager.
 “Listen,” I said, “I’m supposed to head for Oxford day after tomorrow.
 I mean, what am I supposed to do?
 I’m not going there, am I?”
-But he said, “Hal, they haven’t said you shouldn’t come.”
+But he said, “Hal, they haven’t said that you shouldn’t come.”

-So we went, my stage manager and I. We knew things were serious, because they had canceled the Ole Miss football game.
+So, we went, my stage manager and I. We knew things were serious, because they had canceled the Ole Miss football game.
 The school had not been allowed to assemble for a couple of weeks, until it came to see me.
 I was the guinea pig.
 They had federal agents in the audience and backstage and an escape route for me out the stage door to the girls’ dorm, in case of a riot.
 They even taught me how to defend myself with a fire extinguisher.

-But you know, with Mark Twain you can get away with murder.
+But, you know, with Mark Twain, you can get away with murder.
 You can say damn near anything, and people are either intimidated by it or love it or are afraid to say anything because of who he is.
-I mean, he’s an old man, and he’s tough .
+I mean, he’s an old man, and he’s tough.
 He doesn’t take any crap from anybody.
-So he’s not an easy man to boo.
+So, he’s not an easy man to boo.
 You know what I mean?
 You can go down South, where they regard him as one of their own, and you can say a lot.

 “They had federal agents … and an escape route for me out the stage door to the girls’ dorm, in case of a riot.”

 I found out that there were people who silently wanted a change down there.
 And so, when I started my show in Oxford, with my knees knocking, I bet on them.
 I opened the second act with the toughest material I had, which was about the silent lie.
 It introduces Huck.
 Mark Twain uses slavery as an example of the silent lie, how people lied by remaining silent in the face of this great injustice.
 At the end of that section there’s a long pause.
 I do it on purpose.
-I end up saying, “It is timid … and shabby .”
-Then there’s a long pause where I walk back to the lectern.
+I end up saying, “It is timid … and shabby.”
+Then, there’s a long pause where I walk back to the lectern.

-Three times an audience has applauded at that moment.
-The first time was in Hamburg, Germany, in 1961.
-The second time was in Oxford, Mississippi, in 1962.
+Three times, an audience has applauded at that moment.
+The first time was in Hamburg, Germany in 1961.
+The second time was in Oxford, Mississippi in 1962.
 And the third time was in Prague in 1985.
-So it’s not as if this stops.
+So, it’s not as if this stops.

 No, it doesn’t.

-And then there was the Vietnam War, which I felt was a bad move for us even before we really got into it.
-So I began to look at Twain’s anti-imperialistic stuff, like “Now we are a world power and are happy and glad and have a seat up front with the family, with tacks in it.”
-So here I was riding the wave of a new realization, a new vision of areas in Mark Twain’s writings that hadn’t been explored before or popularized.
+And then there was the Vietnam War, which I felt was a bad move for us, even before we really got into it.
+So, I began to look at Twain’s anti-imperialistic stuff, like “Now we are a world power and are happy and glad and have a seat up front with the family, with tacks in it.”
+So, here I was riding the wave of a new realization, a new vision of areas in Mark Twain’s writings that hadn’t been explored before or popularized.

 What about today?

 When you’re old, like me, it’s hard to evaluate properly because you get trapped in this whole business of being so much older and not wanting to see your way of life tremendously altered.
-But in my view, the cynical disregard for honesty that has slipped into our way of life is awful.
-This machine [he points to the television set], I think, has been the most powerful instrument of destruction I’ve seen in my lifetime.
+But, in my view, the cynical disregard for honesty that has slipped into our way of life is awful.
+This machine (he points to the television set), I think, has been the most powerful instrument of destruction I’ve seen in my lifetime.

 You’re 78, which is years older than the Twain you’re portraying.